ducktrshessami/discord-bot/README.md

 Params:
 - `message`: `discord.Message` The message to check
 - `execute`: `Boolean` (Optional) Set to `true` to call the responseFunction on passing check.
 Defaults to `true`

+Returns: `Boolean` Whether the message passed the check or not

 ### Response.say(message)